elliott-king/speedtest_docker/README.md

 # How to setup speedtest server docker container, a speed test service

-* Copy the .env.example to .env and edit it for the server name.
+* Please copy the .env.example to .env and edit the values before running docker-compose up.